 The CVSA roadcheck 2018

-As you know, the CVSA organizes a roadcheck blitz program every year in June, which is a three-day annual event and lasts for 72 hours.
+As you know, the CVSA organizes a Roadcheck blitz program every year in June, which is a three-day annual event that lasts for 72 hours.

 Furthermore, every year, the CVSA highlights one particular area as a “special focus”.
 The CVSA Roadcheck 2017 focused on “cargo securement”.

-The CVSA’s Director, Collin Mooney, said that although they have not yet finalized the focus of next year’s roadcheck inspection blitz, ELDs are “high on the list”.
+The CVSA’s Director, Collin Mooney, said that although they have not yet finalized the focus of next year’s Radcheck inspection blitz, ELDs are “high on the list”.

 And it makes a lot of sense.

 The ELD mandate would be six months old by June 2018, and the CVSA can make “ELDs” the focus of 2018 Roadcheck.
-Moreover, since the Roadcheck would be happening after April 01, 2018, trucks found without ELDs will be put out of service during the 72-hour inspection blitz.
+Moreover, since the Roadcheck would be happening after April 1, 2018, trucks found without ELDs will face OOS enforcement during the 72-hour inspection blitz.

 - The ELD mandate implementation deadline is still the same as before, i.e., December 18, 2017.

-- After December 18, 2017, vehicles without ELDs would be fined and cited, based on the discretion of safety inspectors.
+- After December 18, 2017, vehicles without ELDs will be fined and cited, based on the discretion of safety inspectors.

-- Vehicles will not be placed out of service for ELD violations in the period between December 18, 2017, and April 01, 2018.
+- Vehicles will not face OOS enforcement for ELD violations in the period between December 18, 2017, and April 1, 2018.

 - Companies with continuous violations of the ELD rule could be subject to a federal investigation.